kyverno/chainsaw/.release-notes/main.md

 ## 💫 New features 💫

 - Added `--readme-file` flag to `chainsaw generate docs` command to customize the name of the generated file
+- Added `--catalog` flag to `chainsaw generate docs` command to generate a tests catalog

 ## 🔧 Fixes 🔧